dcsil/jerryrat/team/jianhong_guo.md

 ## Weaknesses

 - Poor in English speaking
-- Limited experience in software development and data analysis in real world
+- Limited experience of software development and data analysis in real world